Irene Wosikowski

-Irene Wosikowski (9 February 1910 – 27 October 1944) was a German political activist (KPD).
+Judith Auer Irene Wosikowski (9 February 1910 – 27 October 1944) was a German political activist (KPD).
 After 1933 she continued with her (now illegal) political activity in Germany till 1935.
 The next two years were spent in Moscow after which, as instructed by the party, she moved to Paris, which had become one of two de facto capitals for the exiled German Communist Party.
 She worked on political education and publishing till 1940 when she was placed in the Gurs internment camp.
 After her escape she joined the Résistance.
 Living "underground" (unregistered) she remained at liberty till July 1943, despite the intensely dangerous nature of much of her resistance work, which included approaching German soldiers and engaging in "political" discussions to try to persuade them to face up to the accelerating savagery of the Shoah.
 Following her arrest Wosikowski was subjected to a sustained programme of torture and taken back to Germany, where she was executed at Plötzensee on the edge of Berlin.

 Life

 Provenance and early years

 Judith Auer Irene Wosikowski was born in Danzig (as Gdańsk was known at that time) and grew up in a politicised social-democratic household.
-Her mother later came to prominence as the politician and Hamburg parliamentarian Alice Wosikowski (1886-1949).
+Her mother later came to prominence as the politician and Hamburg parliamentarian Alice Wosikowski (1886–1949).
 Her father, the factory worker Wilhelm Wosikowski, was killed in October 1914 at the start the war, when she was four.
 The pension provided to the widows of fallen soldiers was meagre, and her mother struggled financially to support the young family.
 At one stage Irene's older brother Eberhard (born in 1908) was forced by the family's poverty temporarily to leave middle school.
 In 1911 Wilhelm Wosikowski had received an employment ban ("Berufsverbot") in Danzig on account of his trades union involvement and the family relocated to Kiel.
 In 1921 Alice Wosikowski married her dead husband's brother and the family moved again, this time to Hamburg.